sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### Recommendations

-The following practices can improve the **version control** :
+The following practices can improve the **version control**:

 - **Automated creation of packages**.
 Verify every commit to version control lead to the automated creation of packages that can be deployed to any environment using only information in version control.
 - **Use Scripts and configuration information**.
 Enable the use of scripts and configuration information from version control in a production-like test environments.

 *Learn more about [Version Control](https://cloud.google.com/solutions/devops/devops-tech-version-control)*

-To improve the **code maintainability**, the following considerations are required to review
+To improve the **code maintainability**, the following considerations are required to review:

 -**Team collaboration**.
 Teams need to access and recommend changes to each other.
 This helps transfer knowledge and unblock teams to make changes to other parts of the codebases.
 -**Traceability**.
 It is essential to rapidly trace packages or deployments to its version in the event of an incident.
 This is crucial to make change to any changes to debug problems triggered by a dependency in the codebase.